rodis/akanda/README.rst

 * A User-facing REST service implemented as OpenStack Quantum Extensions.

-* An orchestration layer that works with Quantum and other REST Services to provision services, decommission services, and provide metrics for each tenant.
+* An orchestration layer that works with Quantum and other REST Services.

 * a GUI for integrating Akanda Layer 3 Services into OpenStack `Horizon`_